 Assisted to Voluntary Return and Reintegration (AVRR)

-The project additionally reinforces the Government of Haiti (GoH) capacity to address irregular migration in targeted communities in the North Coast of the country, and facilitates the return of irregular migrants rescued at sea.
-It further provides capacity building support for key GoH migration officials, specifically the Office National pour la Migration (ONM), to support their ability to directly manage returns and reintegration of irregular migrants.
-This includes on-the-job training of key GoH migration officials to provide immediate support to returning migrants, as well as develop formal procedures to provide documentation and returns support for returnees.
-This support facilitates a transition strategy to hand over responsibility for direct management of these returning migrants by the end of the project, assuming that the Government of Haiti allocates sufficient resources to the local ONM office to continue services.
+Among the activities carried out under this type of program, IOM provides capacity-building support for key Haitian government migration officials, in particular to the National Office for Migration (ONM) to support their ability to directly manage the returns and reintegration of irregular migrants.
+This includes training of civil servants in the immediate support of returnees, as well as in the development of procedures for the reception of returns to the airport.
+This support facilitates a transition strategy to transfer responsibility for the direct management of these returned migrants at the end of the AVRR programs with the condition that the Government of Haiti allocate sufficient resources to the ONM to continue its activities.